mhaffner/jekyll-now/_posts/2017-03-30-first-post.md

 and git makes me forgive myself exceedingly quicker than before.

 # (3) Less corporate control/profit/whatever
 No more ads.
 More control for me.
-No longer do I get sick when I accidentally see options to _pay_ for Wordpress themes thinking about all the innocent people who have willingly done this (now that I know about Jekyll).
+No longer do I get sick when I accidentally see options to _pay_ for Wordpress themes thinking about all the innocent people who have willingly done this (now that I know about Jekyll). **EDIT** So I found out that there are plenty of Jekyll themes you can pay for too.
+But I can still avoid seeing this easier on GitHub pages.

+# (4) Easier to reflect changes to my CV
+Nothing wrong with a little self-promotion on a personal blog, right?
+With Wordpress I had to upload my new CV through the web interface _every time_ I made a change (which is quite often).
+I'm still working on this, but I plan on creating a symbolic link from my CV repository here, so all I'll have to do is push the changes to this repository when I update my CV.